New Year, Emerging, Mother, Womb, Cleansing, Creating, Listening

 I plan to work with Clary sage this year in a number of ways.
 Everything from reading new monographs and books, creative writing and artwork that I feel inspired to make, to adding some drops to my personal body oil or bath bubbles.
 As a professional therapist, I have learned that there is always more we can learn from the plants we choose (or who choose us).
 A whole lifetime isn't enough to ever fully know these materials.
 It starts with what you understand from reading and research.
 Then there's what you experience from smelling or having personal contact with a plant yourself.
 Next, there's a powerful and deep layer to be gained by observing how a plant works therapeutically with clients over time.
 I believe there's something else that we can discover from partnering deeply with a plant for an extended period of time and being open to what else it can reveal, and that's what I aim to learn this year!

 Do you have a plant or essential oil that you feel is speaking to you?
 Would you like help to choose one for yourself and have guidance on safe usage?
-Why not come in for a session and see what speaks to you?
+Why not book a consultation and see what speaks to you?